kanna5/scripts/README.md

-# scripts
+# Scripts

-Random scripts I use from time to time
+Random scripts I use from time to time.

+They are guaranteed to work on My Computer™.
+(I use Arch btw)